 There’s no denying that evidence of bankruptcy can make it difficult to secure a mortgage.

-Many of the better-known lenders will automatically turn down your application if you have an exceptionally poor credit rating – and if they don’t, they will often quote you sky-high interest rates and unworkable terms, purely because they consider you to be such a high-risk customer.
+Many of the better-known mortgage lenders will automatically turn down your application if you have an exceptionally poor credit rating – and if they don’t, they will often quote you sky-high interest rates and unworkable terms, purely because they consider you to be such a high-risk customer.

 Things to consider when moving between properties